Hamid701/Hamid701.github.io/_pages/about.md

 - Published peer-reviewed research on artificial neural networks for solar energy forecasting.
 - Developed Transformer-based models that significantly improved forecasting accuracy.
 - Contributed to advancing methodologies in renewable energy predictions.
-- Please checkout the portfolio section to see other projects I worked on.
+- Explore the Portfolio section to see other projects I’ve worked on.

 ## Let’s Connect: